-How to Obtain a Spanish Golden Visa
+How to Obtain Spanish Residency

 Essentially, there are three investment options for foreigners looking to obtain European residence in Spain.
 No matter which of the three you choose, you will need to hold it for a minimum period of three years.

-You can either invest as an individual or a company, something that’s quite unique in the immigration investment world.
+You can either invest as an individual or a company, something that’s unique in the immigration investment world.
 As long as your company isn’t located in a tax haven and you have a controlling stake in it, you can invest as a legal entity.

-Option 1: Real Estate investment
+Option 1: Real Estate Investment

-Then investing in real estate as a way to obtain your Spanish residence could be the perfect option for you.
+Then investing in real estate as a way to obtain your Spanish residency could be the perfect option for you.
 Many investors love to give their family access to a residential home in Spain, as well as access to all of Europe.

-If you want to go this route, the minimum required amount is €500,000, which makes it the cheapest option too.
+If you want to go this route the minimum required amount is €500,000, which makes it the cheapest option too.